sunny0402/100-python-problems-challenge/src/posts/2-remove-duplcates.md

 - the character at the top of stack is larger than current character
 - AND the character at the top of the stack occurs later in the string

-If the character occurs later we can add it to the stack later, thus smallest lexicographical order.
+If the character occurs later we can add it to the stack later, thus maintain the smallest lexicographical order.

 ```python
 class Solution: